Last year, our Christmas tree came down on December 26. Technically, it came down a day earlier due to a tree malfunction, but we’ll get back to that.

 And I’m in good company.

-None other than the Queen, Dolly Parton, leaves hers up until January 19 (aka her birthday).
+Dolly Parton reportedly leaves hers up until January 19 (aka her birthday).

 “I put up my Christmas decorations the day after Thanksgiving,” Parton said on the podcast Cody Cast with Cody Alan.